radare/node-yara/README.md

    attributes:
-    * `index` - An integer index indicating which item in the `rules` array, specified in the `options` object passed to the `configure()` method, the warning relates to, i.e. `0` for the first item
+    * `index` - An integer index indicating which item in the `rules` array, specified in the `options` object passed to the `configure()` method, the warning relates to, i.e. `3` for the fourth item
     * `line` - The line number within the rule the warning relates to, e.g.
-      `42` for line 42
+      `12` for line 12
     * `message` - A string describing the warning, e.g.
       `Using literal string "stephen" in a boolean operation.`